Shakeskeyboarde/npm-offline-mirror/README.md

 }
 ```

+## Requirements

+- NodeJS >= 16.12
+- NPM >= 7

 ## Alternatives

 Yarn has built-in support for offline mirroring.
-However, you have to use Yarn.
-I personally prefer not to for various reasons.
-Your mileage may vary.
+However Yarn v1 is buggy, and v2 uses PnP which I am not a fan of.

 The [shrinkpack](https://www.npmjs.com/package/shrinkpack) package was the original implementation of this pattern for NPM.
 There were even plans once (2018) to [integrate it into NPM](https://blog.npmjs.org/post/173239798780/beyond-npm6-the-future-of-the-npm-cli.html).
+However, it has the following limitations.

-However, it a) only supports the https://registry.npmjs.org registry, b) does not support registry credentials, and c) does not maintain backwards compatibility with v1 lock files (NPM v5 and v6).
+- Only supports the https://registry.npmjs.org registry.
+- Does not support registry credentials.
+- Does not maintain backwards compatibility with v1 lock files (NPM v5 and v6).
+- Slow downloads (single threaded).